PRACTICUM: RESEARCH METHODOLOGIES

 Crucial to the professional training and networking that are core aspects of curatorial practice is the Internship and Fieldwork Program.
 The internship takes place during the summer break between the first and second years of the program.
 This is important for students to gain the fullest sense of working within a professional setting.
 Internships are arranged with New York-based museums, galleries, and alternative venues, as well as with national and international institutions.
 Mentors are assigned at host institutions to oversee student work and will be members of each student’s Review Committee the following fall for his or her final curatorial project.
 As well, students take a trip overseas to visit an important biennial exhibition and take part in discussion and workshops at the event.
 This is fieldwork that augments their understanding of various aspects of the curatorial enterprise, while having the opportunity to study firsthand a major international exhibition.

-As the practice and study of performance become increasingly institutionalized, this class explores wide-ranging approaches to curating performance within various institutional structures—from the club and cabaret to the proscenium and black box to the gallery and public art contexts—and the positioning of the audience in each of these situations.
-It will address the challenges and conditions around an ephemeral discipline in regards to documentation, preservation, and writing; the issues surrounding visual art performance versus the performing arts; and the role of producer versus curator.
+As the practice and study of performance becomes increasingly institutionalized, this course explores wide-ranging approaches to curating performance within various institutional structures—from the club and cabaret to the proscenium and black box to the gallery and public art contexts—and the positioning of audience in each of these situations.
+We will address the challenges and conditions around an ephemeral discipline in regards to documentation, preservation and writing; the issues surrounding visual art performance versus the performing arts; and the role of producer versus curator.

-CASE STUDY SEMINAR 8: THE EXPANDED SPACE OF ART
+CASE STUDY SEMINAR: THE EXPANDED SPACE OF ART

 To complement the Curatorial Roundtable, the third semester of the program will focus on meetings with leading artists, architects, and designers in New York City.
 This course will take place in the classroom, as well as in studios, galleries, and museums around the city.
 Working toward an increased knowledge of curatorial issues from the artist’s perspective, students will participate in a series of conversations with guests to discuss their work, their exhibition experiences, and what they seek and expect from their relationships with curators.